Reece Prescod: Biography

 Prescod qualified in first place at the GB trials to gain selection for the 2017 World Championships in Athletics, ahead of former World Championships finalist James Dasaolu.
 He competed in the men's 100 metres at the event, finishing seventh in the final.

 Having retained his British 200 metres British title in 2018, he finished second in the final of the 2018 European Athletics Championships, behind teammate Zharnel Hughes.

 Prescod broke the 10-second barrier in the 100 metres for the first time in 2018 and did it four times that year (including a wind-assisted 9.88 s at the Eugene Diamond League event in Oregon, U.S.).

 He won a silver medal in the 100 metres at the 2018 European Athletics Championships, finishing 0.01 s behind race winner Zharnel Hughes.

 At the Tokyo Olympics in 2021, he reached the semi-finals.

-He was part of the Great Britain men's 4 × 100 metres relay team which took bronze at the 2022 World Athletics Championships|.
+He was part of the Great Britain men's 4 × 100 metres relay team which took bronze at the 2022 World Athletics Championships.

 Prescod announced his retirement from professional athletics on 4 August 2025.

+On 7 January 2026, Prescod announced that he would take part in the Enhanced Games.